httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Dictionaries {#dictionary}

-Dictionaries are ordered maps of key-value pairs, where the keys are short, textual strings and the values are items ({{item}}) or arrays of items.
-There can be zero or more members, and keys are required to be unique.
+Dictionaries are ordered maps of name-value pairs, where the names are short, textual strings and the values are items ({{item}}) or arrays of items.
+There can be zero or more members, and their names are required to be unique within the scope of the dictionary they occur within.

-Implementations MUST provide access to dictionaries both by index and by key.
+Implementations MUST provide access to dictionaries both by index and by name.
 Specifications MAY use either means of accessing the members.

 The ABNF for dictionaries in HTTP/1 headers is: